Wolerond History, Family Crest & Coats of Arms

 Outstanding amongst the family at this time was Humphry Walrond, (1600?-1670?) a distinguished Loyalist during the Civil Wars of the 17th century.
 After the fall of the Royal Cause...
-Another 29 words (2 lines of text) are included under the topic Early Wolerond Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wolerond family to Ireland

 Some of the Wolerond family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wolerond family